 North Carolina Attorneys Helping With All Aspects Of Immigration

 Immigration law has been under close scrutiny in the past few years.
 This can make the process of changing your immigration status and its implications very nerve-wracking.
-A Charlotte immigration lawyer can make all the difference if you are facing an immigration law issue.
+A Charlotte immigration lawyer can be a crucial ally if you are facing an immigration law issue.

 At Steven T. Meier, PLLC, we understand how trying this situation can be.

-Steven T. Meier, PLLC has over 15 years of experience handling immigration law cases in Charlotte and surrounding areas.
+Our firm has over 15 years of experience, handling immigration law cases in Charlotte and the surrounding areas.

 Our firm offers services in the following areas:

-Whether you lack legal status, are a legal permanent resident or a legal immigrant who is facing problems with your family gaining the same status, let us help.
+Whether you lack legal status, or are a legal permanent resident or a legal immigrant who is facing problems with your family gaining the same status, let us help.

-The United States immigration system and process is anything but simple.
+The United States immigration system and process are anything but simple.
 To get anything accomplished means working your way through the bureaucratic maze and a tidal wave of paperwork.
 It’s a difficult thing to navigate, even for those who have dealt with it before.
 Of course, it’s also a process awash in delays and challenges.

 An immigration lawyer can be a tremendous resource in almost every aspect of the immigration process.
 In most cases, immigration efforts begin with collecting forms and submitting documents.
 These procedures are often complex.
 They need to be filled out correctly and in a way that clearly identifies why you should receive the status that you’re seeking.